-My short stories have been published in places as diverse as Cosmos magazine and Random House's 30 Australian Ghost Stories for Children.
+My short stories have been published in places as diverse as Cosmos magazine, the School Magazine and Random House's 30 Australian Ghost Stories for Children.
 My Honorable Mentions from Gardner Dozois and Ellen Datlow are mounting up quite satisfactorily.

 Hadley Rille Books commissioned me to write The Priestess and the Slave, a historical novella set in fifth century BC Athens and Delphi, which was published in 2009.
 Pamela Sargent called it an "elegant short novel" and praised its subversive feminism.
 For more details, look here.

 My current writing projects include an adult novel about the improbably dramatic life of Bronze Age princess Medea, grand-daughter of the Sun, and one for children based on my magical circus story "The Dragon in the Tent".

 The duties of a cat

 Poetry publisher Pitt Street Poetry commissioned seven glorious drawings from Michael Robson to beautify my suite of twelve poems about cats (and the human condition, of course, but mostly cats): The Duties of a Cat.
 It was "soft launched" in late December 2013, along with Mark Tredinnick's excellent Bluewren Cantos.

 Eileen Gunn says, "What a lovely chapbook!
 Enchanting drawings and enchanting poems.
 A must-have book for people who must have cats!"